Kukulcan, Hanuman and the Stars

 This pyramidal object takes us back to the worldwide pre-sanskrit culture, which made use of a 10″ tall pyramidal object (and see the Pyramid of the Eye).
 It has a star-cluster depicted on its base along with some pre-sanskrit writing said to mean, “The son of the creator comes from here.”
 That is said to be the translation of Professor Kurt Schildmann, President of the German Linguistic Association and fluent in over forty languages.
 Klaus Dona analyzed the artifact, which was found, he says, by someone, “in 1984 while gold digging in Ecuador in an underground tunnel system.”
 The cache discovered included another 350 artifacts, none of which seem to fit any known and existing South American pre-Columbian culture, says Dona.

 Dona believes the star-dots on the pyramid’s base depict the constellation known to the modern world as Orion.
 This is likely true, but the dots on the object don’t align accurately to the stars in the belt and dagger of the constellation. as we see it today.
-However another object, found together with the pyramid, may be used as a key, since it undeniably depicts Orion.
-It depicts the stars in the same way as the pyramid object does.
+However another object, found together with the pyramid, may be used as a key, since it undeniably does depict Orion.
+It configures the stars in Orion in the same way as the pyramid object does.
 This demonstrates that the stars on the pyramidal object do depict Orion.

 Another artifact, a cup, was also found at the site.
 It is part of a set of 13 cups which set has some remarkable attributes in its own right.
 But our focus here is that the cup depicts the same star chart as the panel.
-The cup depicts the Winter Triangle, although the stars in Orion are configured differently than the other two objects.
+The cup depicts the same triangle as the plate, although the stars in Orion are configured differently than the other two objects.
 But comparing the panel to the pyramid, it seems clear that all three objects depict Orion.

 I had to consider the Pleiades for the pyramid stars, since the Mayans regard the Pleiades as the source of material reality and power – but the dots don’t fit.
 I ended up concluding that the best fit was the belt and “dagger” of Orion (which is what Klaus Dona said in the first place).
 The depiction of Orion on the pyramidal object leads to the speculation that it belonged to and was used by an earthly figure that the constellation of Orion represents.
-A primary iteration of that figure on earth was Osiris, the prototypical pharaoh of ancient Egypt.
+Primary iterations of that figure on earth were Osiris, the prototypical pharaoh of ancient Egypt, and Horus his son.

 At any rate, if I am not mistaken, Kush had a unique and particularly close friend in some of these stories.
 It seems likely to me that on the Indian subcontinent that friend was Hanuman, who was completely devoted to the Lord Rama.
 As in the Indian stories, Hanuman serves the the incarnation of Vishnu as Lord Rama, so we may be able to translate this to middle eastern stories of the friend of Kush.